jadenhenderson/Science-Olympiad-Website/README.md

 # Instructions for download
-After you've downloaded the files, unzip them if necessary, and make sure they all stay within the same folder.
+After you've downloaded the files, unzip them if necessary, and **make sure they all stay within the same folder**.
 Don't rename anything.
 To see the website, simply run index.html by double clicking on it, and it should open up in your default web browser.

 ## About
 This website is being made for the Jenison Science Olympiad team.
 It is currently in progress, so the version you download might not be the most up-to-date version, and it most likely looks incomplete.
 Jaden Henderson is doing most of the website design, Boldt is working on the calendar.